Heat transport in liquid water from first-principles and deep-neural-network simulations: Theory

-where $n$ and $m$ run over all the atoms in the system, and $M_n$ are atomic masses.
+where $\bm{r}_n$ are atomic positions and $n$ and $m$ run over all the atoms in the system \cite{Helfand1960,Ercole2016,Baroni2018}.
 In the case of pair-wise interactions, for instance, it can be assumed that $w_n=\frac{1}{2}\sum_{m\ne n}w(|\bm r_m-\bm r_n|)$.
-For a general many-body interaction, a similar partition of the total energy into local contributions is also possible, basically expressing the additivity of the energy.
-As the atomic energies appearing in Eq. \eqref{eq:J^e} are ill-defined in any quantum-mechanical setting, it has long been feared that no quantum-mechanical expressions for the heat conductivity could be obtained from first principles \cite{Stackhouse2010b}.
+For a general many-body interaction, a similar partition of the total energy into local contributions is also possible.
+In a quantum-mechanical setting, it is not possible to uniquely define the atomic energies appearing in Eq. \eqref{eq:J^e}, and the total energy of a system can at most be expressed in terms of an energy \emph{density}, which is also ill-defined.
+For instance, the electrostatic energy of a continuous charge-density distribution can be expressed as either one half the integral of the density times the potential, or of $\frac{1}{8\pi}$ the squared modulus of the field; by the same token, the kinetic energy of a quantum particle can be expressed as the integral of the squared modulus of the gradient of its wave-function, or of the negative of the product of the wave-function and its Laplacian.
+For this reason, it has long been feared that no quantum-mechanical expressions for the heat conductivity could be obtained from first principles \cite{Stackhouse2010b}.
 Actually, although not generally fully appreciated, this same problem arises with classical force fields as well, because classical atomic energies themselves are ill-defined.
 In the example of pair-wise interactions any different partition of the interaction energy of the $nm$ pair into individual atomic contributions would be equally acceptable and, yet, would lead to a different expression for the energy flux \cite{Ercole2016}.

-This long-standing problem was solved for good only recently with the introduction of a \emph{gauge invariance} principle for the transport coefficients \cite{Marcolongo2016,Ercole2016}, as explained in the following subsections.
+This long-standing problem was solved for good only recently with the introduction of a \emph{gauge invariance} principle for the transport coefficients \cite{Marcolongo2016,Ercole2016,Grasselli2021}, as explained in the following subsections.